E.ON, Batista may jointly produce gas in Brazil

 Earlier this year, E.ON said it would team up with Batista to build the largest privately-held network of power plants in Brazil, as it bets on emerging markets amid stagnant growth in Europe.

-As part of the deal, it paid 850 million reais ($452 million) for a 10 percent stake in Batista-controlled MPX Energia MPXE3.SA, while MPX would benefit from E.ON’s expertise in renewable energy.
+As part of the deal, it paid 850 million reais ($452 million) for a 10 percent stake in Batista-controlled MPX Energia, while MPX would benefit from E.ON’s expertise in renewable energy.

 Teyssen told FT Deutschland the gas in northern Brazil would be turned into power by a plant in the region that E.ON and MPX are set to build, adding contracts were signed in Duesseldorf, Germany last week.